What is reflection for leaders?

 When leaders reflect in these ways, they find that over time their team will begin to reflect as well.

-They will reflect the positive, reflect after key events, reflect with each other, reflect trust, reflect before they engage.
+Their teams will reflect the positive, reflect after key events, reflect with each other, reflect trust, and reflect before they engage.

 And in all that reflection, they reflect one thing more.